 I never had a chance to run with Henry before, but I have a little bit of him alongside me now.
 His no-nonsense work ethic has gotten me out the door on days I’d rather have stayed in bed.
 Nathan told me Henry would eat eight eggs for breakfast after a workout, and I’ve been going through cartons of eggs myself.

 But mainly as I chug away from the sometimes-overwhelming craziness of my household and work and chores and worries for a half-hour to an hour most mornings, Henry reminds me of the importance of mindfully embracing “just being outside on the water,” as he liked to say when asked about what he loved most about rowing.

-And as we turn around and head back home, he also inspires me to remember the reward of leaning into the balancing act that is life and of trying to find ways to do big things while not making a big deal about it.
+And as we turn around and head back home, he also inspires me to remember the rewards of leaning into the balancing act that is life and of trying to find ways to do big things while not making a big deal about it.

 Free speed, indeed.